jays-codes/reactive-programming/README.md

 proj: reactive-sandbox

+- HotPublisherCache: replay(), used stockStream() to generate stock prices; used stockFlux to emit stock prices to multiple subscribers
 - HotPublisherAutoConnect: autoConnect(2)
 - HotPublisher: refCount()
 - HotPublisher: demonstrates hot publisher, and multiple subscribers; used movieStream() to generate movie scenes; used share() to create a hot publisher